Leadership at Lab

 Kim holds a bachelor’s degree in Journalism from Louisiana State University, where she graduated summa cum laude with minors in History and English.
 She earned a master’s degree in History and is ABD from Tulane University.

-Kim is married to Mark Cortez, a career math teacher in independent schools who now serves as director of Student Support for One Schoolhouse.
+Kim is married to Mark Cortez, a career math teacher in independent schools.
 Kim and Mark have one daughter, Ida Cortez, a recent graduate of Bowdoin College in Brunswick, Maine and a new teaching fellow in mathematics at Groton School.
 Kim enjoys traveling, entertaining, jogging, reading, cheering on her beloved Saints, and spending time with friends and family.